elsewhat/kryptosekken-nft-trades/README.md

 # kryptosekken-nft-trades
-Calculate proift loss related information for ERC721 and ERC1159 NFTs
+Calculate profit loss related information for ERC721 and ERC1159 NFTs and output in format compatible with kryptosekken.com

 ## Usage